leovenom/Panoplia1.0/README.md

-# Let's Build A Dribbble Clone With Ruby on Rails
+# Let's Build Panóplia Plataform With Ruby on Rails

-# README

 This README would normally document whatever steps are necessary to get the application up and running.